 You may even wish to come up with minimum qualifications — especially for things like a credit score or monthly income.
 A good rule of thumb is that a tenant should make three times your monthly rent charge in income.
 This ensures your tenant has the ability to pay rent each month and their funds won’t be tied up in paying off other debt obligations.

-Process tenant applications on a first-come, first-served basis to again avoid those expensive discrimination lawsuits.
+Process tenant applications or a rent application on a first-come, first-served basis to again avoid those expensive discrimination lawsuits.
 If you find a potential tenant that doesn’t meet your qualifications, document the reasons they were denied and let the tenant know as soon as possible.

 Hire a Property Manager